eng1team18/HesHustle/README.md

 ```

 The following code snippet does the following: it first adds the Confirm action to the Confirm button.
 It then checks if the player's energy has been drained; if they have, the score gets incremented, and an info PopUp is shown.
 Otherwise, a warning PopUp is shown instead.

+### Map & Assets

+**Assets:**
+All the game's pixellated graphics were created using the website Pixilart https://www.pixilart.com/.
+If you want to alter the game's graphics, under assets we left an Art folder containing the .pixil files for each of the game's sprites & sprite sheets.
+These can be imported into Pixilart so you can make any changes.

+**Map:**
+Our map was implemented using a LibGDX tilemap, more information on these can be found here: https://libgdx.com/wiki/graphics/2d/tile-maps

+This allows you to use an application called Tiled (https://www.mapeditor.org/) to create and edit the visuals of the map.

+Tiled also allows you to add objects, which can be used to draw hitboxes onto the map, rather than manually programming them in code.
+Currently, only rectangular collisions are implemented, adding any rectangular object to Object Layer 1 will automatically mean the player can't walk through that rectangle.

+Our tilemap is currently set up with the following layers:
+- **Object Layer 1**: Contains all of the game's objects, this includes all buildings, NPCs and trees, these cause collisions.
+Some mismatch their object shape intentionally to prevent the player from leaving the intended part of the map.
+- **NPC Layer**: Contains the animated NPC sprites on the map, may be deleted if assessment 2 requires implementing moving/interactable NPCs.
+- **Tree Layer 2**: Contains some of the tree sprites, this extra layer allowed us to have overlapping trees
+- **Tree Layer 1**: Contains most of the tree sprites
+- **Floor+Building Layer**: Contains all the floor and building tiles